dfuentes87/wtcc_bot/README.md

 # WTCC-bot

-The WTCC bot is a Discord bot which pulls information from Wake Tech's course descriptions and RateMyProfessors.com.
+The WTCC bot is a Discord bot which pulls information from Wake Tech's course descriptions, NC university transfer information, and RateMyProfessors.com.

 ## Commands

-The bot currently takes two slash commands, one for course information and another for ratemyprofessors.com.

-#### Examples

-`/professor Harry Truman` will return results for the professor "Harry Truman" on RateMyProfessors.com

-`/course NET-125` will return results for the class known as "NET-125 - Introduction to Networks"
+`/professor` will return the ratings from ratemyprofessors.com for the professor specified.
+The bot only searches for professors at Wake Tech Community College in North Carolina.

+`/course` will return information about the course specified.

+`/transfer` is used to get transfer options either based on the degree/program or university specified, depending on which suboption you choose.

 ![Screenshot](screenshot.jpg?raw=true "Screenshot")